megpatakota/ai_doc_comparison_legal/README.md

 ## Output

-The extracted and compared sections are stored as `.json` or `.txt` files.
+The extracted and compared sections are stored as `.txt` files.

 - Use **Markdown Preview** tools like [Markdown Live Preview](https://markdownlivepreview.com) to format and view `.txt` outputs more clearly.
 - Example output